Partial discharge: The principle of partial discharge measurement

-A number of discharge detection schemes and partial discharge measurement methods have been invented since the importance of PD was realised early in the last century.
+A number of discharge detection schemes and partial discharge measurement methods have been invented since the importance of PD was realized in the late 20th century.
 Partial discharge currents tend to be of short duration and have rise times in the nanosecond realm.
 On an oscilloscope, the discharges appear as evenly spaced burst events that occur at the peak of the sinewave.
 Random events are arcing or sparking.

 The usual way of quantifying partial discharge magnitude is in picocoulombs.
 The intensity of partial discharge is displayed versus time.

 An automatic analysis of the reflectograms collected during the partial discharge measurement – using a method referred to as time domain reflectometry (TDR) – allows the location of insulation irregularities.
 They are displayed in a partial discharge mapping format.

 A phase-related depiction of the partial discharges provides additional information, useful for the evaluation of the device under test.